graalvm/graalvm-demos/native-image/preserve-package/README.md

 </buildArgs>
 ```

-After building, open the report:

-- `target/example-default-build-report.html`
-- See the “Dynamic Access” tab to review reflection usage in
+After building, open the report, `target/example-default-build-report.html`, and navigate to the “Dynamic Access” tab to review reflection usage in `ReflectionExample#main`.
-  `ReflectionExample#main`.

 The report highlights code that needs to be reviewed to ensure successful
 runtime execution of the application.
 In this application, the classes loaded